 Copies of the legislation mentioned on this page can be purchased from Her Majesty's Stationery Office or can be accessed at OPSI.

 Please note: This information has no legal force and is not an authoritative interpretation of the law, which is a matter for the Courts.
 It is intended to help businesses to understand in general terms, the main features of the legislation.
 The information is not a substitute for the legislation and you should refer to the text of the legislation for a full statement of legal requirements and obligations.
 Where appropriate, you should seek your own independent legal advice.

-For further information, please contact the Licensing Service, Public Safety and Regulation, City of Newcastle upon Tyne, Newington Road East, Newcastle upon Tyne, NE6 5PB.
+For further information, please contact the Licensing Service, Directorate of Operations and Regulatory Services, City of Newcastle upon Tyne, Newington Road East, Newcastle upon Tyne, NE6 5BD.
+Phone: 0191 2783864